MahsaZabetian/country-project/README.md

 ## Future Improvements

-This tool can be expanded to correct any BOLD field with a controlled vocabulary, such as:
+he current project focuses on standardizing country names using alternate-name mapping and typo correction, based on a controlled vocabulary (the GeoNames country list).
+This same approach can be generalized to any other field in the BOLD system that has a controlled vocabulary, such as:

-continent
+region or continent

-habitat
+tissue_type

 collection_method

-tissue_type

-The BOLD Controlled Data Model (BCDM) defines all standard fields and valid values.
-You can follow the same structure: fetch controlled terms → apply fuzzy matching → correct values.
----
+institution_storing

+identification_method

+The workflow would follow the same logic:

+Fetch or define the controlled vocabulary (from BCDM, GeoNames, GBIF, etc.)

+Create an alternate-name dictionary for common abbreviations or variants

+Apply fuzzy matching to correct typos or misspellings

+Standardize values before submitting or analyzing the dataset

+By adapting the field and source vocabulary, this codebase becomes a reusable framework for validating any controlled-field in biodiversity data — making it especially useful for preparing datasets for submission to BOLD or GBIF.

 ## License